 Mid-Acts dispensationalism misinterprets Galatians 2:7, “I [Paul] had been entrusted with the task of preaching the gospel to the uncircumcised, just as Peter had been to the circumcised.”
 The mid-Acts dispensationalist makes a distinction between a “gospel of circumcision,” taught by Peter, and a “gospel of uncircumcision,” taught by Paul.
 In reality, Paul is referring to different audiences, not different gospels.
 The Jews whom Peter ministered to were saved by grace through faith, just as the Gentiles to whom Paul ministered.

 Mid-Acts dispensationalism or the Grace Movement denies the need for water baptism for believers, thus ignoring Jesus’ command in Matthew 28:19 is not for the church.
 They exclude water baptism on the basis that the baptism of the Spirit, which occurs at salvation, has replaced water baptism.

 Mid-Acts dispensationalism overlooks the fact that Gentiles were part of the early church before Paul was converted.
 Acts 2:10–11 makes it clear that the crowd listening to Peter preach on the Day of Pentecost included Gentile proselytes to Judaism.
 And Acts 8 shows how Samaritans and an Ethiopian were baptized into Christ before Paul ever started preaching the doctrine of the church or of grace.
 Thus there was a joint church body of Jews and Gentiles before Paul began his ministry.

 Most importantly, mid-Acts dispensationalism or the Grace Movement claims there are “different gospels,” one taught by Peter and one taught by Paul.
-This completely opposes biblical teaching (Galatians 1:6–7) and leads to the idea of a works-based salvation.
-The Old Testament (and the first part of the New Testament) does not teach salvation by works; the Jews in Galilee were not saved a different way from the Gentiles in Achaia.
+But the Old Testament (and the first part of the New Testament) does not teach salvation by works; the Jews in Galilee were not saved a different way from the Gentiles in Achaia.

 Mid-Acts dispensationalism is opposed to several elements of orthodoxy.
 Its downplaying of half of the New Testament, its unwarranted exclusion of early Jewish believers from the body of Christ, its disregard of water baptism, and its allowance for a faith-plus-works gospel make the Grace Movement an unbiblical view.